Emergency services

 Full travel advice: Local contacts

-Terrorism is a significant threat in Saudi Arabia.
+Terrorism is a threat worldwide.
 An attack could happen anywhere, at any time.

 More information: